Meet Our Faculty

 Office phone: 248.476.1122, ext.
 108

 Dr. Sollars earned his Bachelor of Arts Degree from the University of Michigan Dearborn, where he graduated with high distinction, his Master’s Degree in Clinical Psychology from Eastern Michigan University, and his Doctor of Philosophy in Educational and Clinical Psychology from Wayne State University.
 He continued post doctoral studies with the Michigan Psychoanalytic Council, where he earned his certification as a psychoanalyst.

-Dr. Sollars is currently a core faculty member of the Michigan School of Professional Psychology and chair of its scholarship committee.
+Dr. Sollars is currently a core faculty member of the Michigan School of Professional Psychology.
 He has worked in the fields of psychology and mental health for over 35 years.

 Initially working in community mental health settings with chemical dependency and the chronically mentally ill, Dr. Sollars moved into the private practice of psychotherapy and psychoanalysis.
 He is now the Clinical Director of Sollars and Associates Integrative Psychological Services where he treats a wide variety of psychological disorders and supervises psychology interns for area doctoral programs.
 He has studied the relationship between spirituality and psychology extensively, and is the founding president of the Michigan Society for Integrative Psychoanalytic Studies (MiSIPS).
 He is currently the MiSIPS Vice President for Education and Training.

 - PhD, Wayne State University

 - Post-doctoral certification as psychoanalyst from the Michigan Psychoanalytic Council

 Sollars, F. (2003).
 Mourning, trauma and working through.
 Presented at a Winter Conference of the Michigan Psychoanalytic Council, Lansing, MI.